Yuhala/pbl-electronics/rpi/RPI_HOME_AUTO.md

 ## Using BalenaEtcher (not good for headless; ssh issues)
 - Download `balenaEtcher` tool for ubuntu: [balenaEtcher](https://www.balena.io/etcher/)
 - Download a compatible Raspberry Pi OS image for your board: [Raspberry Pi OS Downloads](https://www.raspberrypi.com/software/operating-systems/).
 The `Lite` versions do not come with an embedded GUI and have less software included (`364MB` vs `2.7GB`).
 We will use the `Lite` version: `Raspberry Pi OS Lite`.
+We use `2023-05-03-raspios-bullseye-armhf-lite.img.xz` in this tutorial.
 - Connect a microSD card to your PC and use `balenaEtcher` to flash the downloaded OS image to the card.
 This is pretty straight forward, no need for a long tutorial.
 - Leave the microSD card connected to your PC for now.